Myles94/AI-Foul-Detector/README.md

 ## Description: Provided visual feedback on the video stream to indicate fouls using text overlays and colored bounding boxes around detected shoes.
 ## How to Use
 Requirements
-Python
+- Python
-YOLOv8
+- YOLOv8
-OpenCV
+- OpenCV
-Ultralytics
+- Ultralytics
-Installation
+## Installation
-Clone the repository: git clone https://github.com/Myles94/AI-Foul-Detection-System.git Install dependencies: pip install -r requirements.txt Usage
+- Clone the repository: git clone https://github.com/Myles94/AI-Foul-Detection-System.git
+- Install dependencies: pip install -r requirements.txt
+- Usage
-Navigate to the project directory: cd AI-Foul-Detection-System Run the detection script: python foul_detection.py --video <path_to_video>
+- Navigate to the project directory: cd AI-Foul-Detection-System
+- Run the detection script: python foul_detection.py --video <path_to_video>
-Customization
+## Customization
-Adjust detection thresholds and boundary coordinates in foul_detection.py to suit different track and field event setups.
+- The AI Foul detector is customizable to all circle setups and different events.
+By changing the foul detector logic on the x and y axis users can custom fit the AI foul detector to their liking resulting in accurate and reliable feedback for track and field events.